-Hostages in Philippines siege forced to fight, loot, become sex slaves: army
+Hostages in Philippine town forced to fight, loot, become sex slaves: army

 Official figures show 70 servicemen, 27 civilians and 290 militants have since been killed and 246,000 people displaced.

-(Additional reporting by Martin Petty and Karen Lema in MANILA; Editing by Nick Macfie)
+Additional reporting by Martin Petty and Karen Lema and Neil Jerome Morales in MANILA